MoldyMacaroniX/dashword.net/_src/posts/robtop-confirms-tidal-wave-will-not-be-rated.md

 However, after acknowledging Tidal Wave in the [Geometry Dash Discord server](/posts/geometry-dash-discord-server-how-to-join-request-levels/) while not rating it, he has practically made a statement saying he will not be rating it.

 One theory for why he won't rate it is because it was verified on 360 Hz.
 Despite most [top extreme demons](/posts/geometry-dash-demon-list-what-are-the-top-extreme-demons-2022/) being verified on 360 Hz, RobTop wants to update the rules and Retroactively apply them despite the community's wishes.

+_**Update:** This theory has been proven incorrect.
+RobTop came out and said the reason he doesn't want to rate the level is because he doesn't think it will be fun and that it doesn't represent the game very well._

+While RobTop has said there is a possibility that it will be rated, he said it is solely his decision.